auth0/auth0-analytics.js/README.md

 # Auth0 Analytics (Web)

-This library adds Facebook and Google analytics integrations to Lock.
+This library adds Facebook and Google Analytics integrations to Lock.

 ## Usage